Elis James

 Owain Elis James (born 3 November 1980) is a Welsh comedian, broadcaster and actor.
-James is known as a stand-up comedian and for his weekly radio show and podcast for BBC Radio 5 Live, his football punditry and presenting, and his TV acting roles.
+James is known as a stand-up comedian and for his weekly radio show and podcast with John Robins for BBC Radio 5 Live, his football punditry and presenting, and his TV acting roles.
 James's first language is Welsh and he performs stand-up in English and Welsh.

 Early life

 James was born in Haverfordwest and grew up in Carmarthen.
 He has two younger sisters, Carys and Nia.
 James's mother worked with the father of fellow Welsh comedian Rhod Gilbert and the mother of Welsh musician Euros Childs.

 James studied Modern History and Politics at Cardiff University.

 Prior to becoming a professional comedian, James engaged in various forms of employment, including temp work, charity work and part-time work at a café.

 Career

 Comedy

-James began his comedy career in 2005, though he had previously won the Maes B comedy award at the 1999 national eisteddfod.
+James began his comedy career in 2005, though he had previously won the Maes B comedy award at the 1999 National Eisteddfod of Wales.
 He made the transition to full-time comedy work in 2008.
 Prior to moving full-time to comedy, James was guitarist with the Cardiff-based indie/punk band Heck, fronted by Jemma Roper.
 The band recorded an EP and received airplay on BBC 6 Music, BBC Radio Wales and BBC Introducing's Wales show, then broadcast on Radio 1.
 They also performed on new bands nights organised by the NME.

 James commenced his role as Rex Jones, an old caretaker who is a post-Marxist with a health-and-safety obsession, in the live show Chris Corcoran's Committee Meeting in 2009.
 The show, conceived by Welsh comedian Chris Corcoran, was held for three years at the Muni Arts Centre.
 Corcoran explained in 2014: "We would write each show from scratch in the space of five days and the first time we'd perform it would be in front of the audience."

-James supported Gilbert on his national UK tour, "Rhod Gilbert and the Award-Winning Mince Pie", in 2010.
+James supported Rhod Gilbert on his national UK tour, "Rhod Gilbert and the Award-Winning Mince Pie", in 2010.
 Supporting Gilbert, James experienced performances before audiences of over 1,500 people and he later said that he felt like a "pop star" when he walked on stage during the tour.
 James performed the "Daytripper" show at the 2010 Edinburgh Festival Fringe.

 James and Corcoran later performed in a "best of" show based on the Chris Corcoran's Committee Meeting shows, including the Social Club FM spin-off radio show, at the 2012 Edinburgh Festival Fringe.
-The show received the Guardian Pick of the Fringe accolade and led to the production of The Committee Meeting television pilot after the Tiger Aspect production company expressed interest.
+The show received the Guardian Pick of the Fringe accolade and led to the production of The Committee Meeting television pilot after Tiger Aspect expressed interest.